Is there anything better than tucking into a plate of your favorite ribs slathered in BBQ sauce?

 Lamb’s ribs are fleshy slabs of meat with lots of smaller bones.

-Lamb riblets come from the upper rib/breast area of the animal.
+Lamb riblets come from the animal’s upper rib/breast area.

-They are quite small compared to beef and pork ribs, hence the name ‘riblets’.
+They are pretty small compared to beef and pork ribs, hence the name ‘riblets’.

 Not a popular cut

-It can actually be quite difficult to find true lamb ribs
+It can be quite difficult to find true lamb ribs

-If you are looking into getting some lamb riblets I highly recommend talking to your local butcher first so you know exactly what you are getting.
+If you are considering buying lamb riblets, I highly recommend talking to your local butcher first so you know exactly what you are getting.

 How To Cook Lamb Riblets

 Because of their size, lamb riblets are very easy and versatile.
-You can roast, grill, braise or sear lamb riblets.
+You can roast, grill, braise, or sear them.

 Roasting Lamb Riblets;

-- I recommend you season them use with olive oil or rosemary.
+- I recommend you season them with olive oil or rosemary.

 - preheat the oven to 180°F